 AV 4.0 sets the stage for coordinated, cross-agency federal AV efforts to come.
-The new guidance makes clear that the White House views its role as central to those efforts, and that it welcomes industry involvement.
+The new guidance makes clear that the White House views its role as central to those efforts and that it welcomes industry involvement.
 It also opens the door further for AV industry stakeholders to coordinate and collaborate with federal agencies to further AV development and implementation.
-AV 4.0 highlights the opportunities for industry engagement with the federal government, as well as the key issues of safety, cybersecurity and privacy that are paramount when developing AVs.
+AV 4.0 highlights the opportunities for industry engagement with the federal government as well as the key issues of safety, cybersecurity and privacy that are paramount when developing AVs.
+Our cross-practice team at Akin Gump can advise regarding a broad range of legal and policy matters regarding development and deployment of AVs as well as engagement with the federal government, testing and deployment of AVs.